sul-dlss/cocina_display/README.md

 > record.cocina_doc.dig("description", "contributor", 0, "name", 0, "value")  # access the hash representation
 => "Hearst Magazines, Inc."
 ```

+See the [API Documentation](https://sul-dlss.github.io/cocina_display/CocinaDisplay/CocinaRecord.html) for more details on the methods available in the `CocinaRecord` class.

 ### Fetching nested data